-Explore all of the delectable bites and satisfying sips in downtown Carleton Place during a walking trip with The Good Food Tour.
+Once you’ve had your fill in Smiths Falls, point your car towards Carleton Place where you can explore all of the delectable bites and satisfying sips in downtown Carleton Place during a walking trip with The Good Food Tour.
 Feel your taste buds jump to life with the rich spiced dishes at Sagar Indian Cuisine; refresh your palette with a craft beer at Stalwart Brewing Company; satisfy your sweet tooth with a dessert at The Good Food Company; and more, as you connect with the characters and friendly faces behind each creation.

 Option 2: Spend a day delighting your sweet tooth, expanding your mind, and meeting friendly locals in Maberly and the Lanark Highlands

 Feel your sweet tooth dance as soon as you set foot on the property of Wheeler’s Maple, then sit down to a plate of huge pancakes, homemade maple sausages and of course maple syrup.
 Discover the rich Canadian tradition of maple production at the Maple Heritage Museum; laugh at the antics and adorable faces of friendly animals like sheep, alpacas, and pigs during a visit to the barn; and stretch your legs along one of the numerus trails through the sugar bush.